stat-lab/MOPline/README.md

 ## <a name="qstart"></a>Quick Start with Sample Data

-The sample data provided (http://jenger.riken.jp/en) includes two sample datasets: human and yeast (*Saccharomyces cerevisia*) data.
-The human data includes SV datasets generated with high coverage WGS datasets of 6 individuals from a 1000 Genomes CEU population (ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/1000G_2504_high_coverage/data).
-The yeast data includes WGS bam files for 10 yeast isolates > "Peter J. et al., Nature 556, pages 339–344 (2018)) and associated files including reference fasta and annotation files".
+The sample data provided [http://jenger.riken.jp/en] includes two sample datasets: human and yeast (*Saccharomyces cerevisia*) data.
+The human data includes SV datasets generated with high coverage WGS datasets of 6 individuals from a 1000 Genomes CEU population [ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/1000G_2504_high_coverage/data].
+The yeast data includes WGS bam files for 10 yeast isolates (Peter J. et al., Nature 556, pages 339–344 (2018)) and associated files including reference fasta and annotation files.

 ### <a name="hsample"></a>A: Using Human SV datasets of 6 samples